mariadb-corporation/mariadb-columnstore-data-adapters/maxscale-cdc-adapter/test/README.md

 $ docker-compose up -d
 ```

-Wait about 30 seconds and bootstrap replication:
+Wait about 30 seconds :

 When you're done and want to clean up: